 If yes, please list approximate personal travel dates:

-Note: Person travel is done at your own risk and expense.
+Note: Personal travel is done at your own risk and expense.
 UMass Chan strongly recommends that you arrange for travel assistance if traveling for more than a few days before or after your Experience.

 STUDENT CERTIFICATIONS:

 I agree to abide by all Host Institution requirements and policies, including all policies related to patient care, confidentiality and research.

+I agree to continue to adhere to University of Massachusetts and UMass Chan policies, Code of Conduct, and applicable Honor Code, Handbook, and professional ethics.

+I agree to comply with all United States and Host Country local, state, federal and national laws, and regulations, even if such laws are more restrictive than those applicable in my home jurisdiction.

 If I work in a clinical setting or interact with patients as part of my Experience, I will adhere to UMass Chan expectations and standards for my current year of training.

-I will review the all health and safety information and details on the University’s emergency assistance provider (International SOS) that is provided to me prior to departure.
+I will review all the health and safety information and details on the University’s emergency assistance provider (International SOS) that is provided to me prior to departure.

 I am responsible for reviewing and complying with all visa, vaccination and other entry and exit requirements related to travel to my Experience and for securing all necessary and recommended prophylaxes and medications.

-Once my Experience has been approved, I will register my international travel with the University Travel Registry (https://travelregistry.umasscs.net) at least two weeks prior to travel to ensure coverage under University travel health and evacuation insurance policies.
+Once my Experience has been approved, I will register my international travel with the University Travel Registry at UMass.Travelregistration@healix.com at least two weeks prior to travel to ensure coverage under University travel health and evacuation insurance policies.
 Failure to register travel may preclude insurance coverage and/or proactive support from UMass Chan in case of incident.

 I understand that UMass Chan may, in its discretion, limit or revoke international travel approval at any time before or during my Experience due to external safety and security threats.

-With my approved travel registration, I am covered by UMass medical malpractice insurance for services provided during this experience but SOLELY for suits brought within the US and Canada.
-UMass does not provide coverage for any claims brought in the Host Institution country.
-If the Host Institution does not provide local malpractice coverage, I understand it is my decision whether and how to purchase and secure personal malpractice coverage.
+The malpractice insurance coverage provided by UMass Chan Medical School does not provide coverage for any claims brought in the Host Institution country.
+If the Host Institution does not provide local medical malpractice coverage, I understand it is my decision whether and how to purchase and secure personal medical malpractice coverage.

 Student Signature: Date: